-- Flanges - o If flange bolts are not excessively frosted, it can be possible to manually re-torque bolts (see 11.3.4 on cold torqueing).
-Only use hand tools. - Valve glands - o If gland nuts can be safely accessed, tightening of the valve gland is possible.
+- Flanges-If flange bolts are not excessively frosted, it is possible to manually retorque bolts (see 11.3.4 on cold torqueing).
+Only use hand tools; and - Valve glands-If gland nuts can be safely accessed, tightening of the valve gland is possible.

-Exposing personnel to an oxygen rich atmosphere that will saturate their clothing and hair with oxygen can present a hazard if there is any source of ignition.
-Any person that is inadvertently exposed, or who considers that it is possible that some oxygen could have migrated into clothing or hair should leave the area and avoid all sources of ignition until the oxygen dissipates, see AIGA 005, Fire Hazards of Oxygen and Oxygen Enriched Atmosphere [2].
+Exposing personnel to an oxygen-rich atmosphere that will saturate their clothing and hair with oxygen can present a hazard if there is any source of ignition.
+Any person that is inadvertently exposed, or who considers that it is possible that some oxygen could have migrated into clothing or hair, should leave the area and avoid all sources of ignition until the oxygen dissipates (see AIGA 005) [2].